Information for patients

 Pregnancy Advisory Clinic (Hartlepool)

-Non-urgent messages can be left on the answering machine outside these hours and will be returned during the next working day.
+Non-urgent messages can be left on the answering machine outside these hours, and calls will be returned during the next working day.

 Unit Counsellor